CDRT/mk_docs/docs/ref/bios/settings/thinkpad/intelligentsecurity.md

 - [More information at Lenovo Support](https://support.lenovo.com/solutions/ht511536-smart-features)

+!!! info ""
-?> Some of these features may be unavailable, depending on your model and configuration.
+    Some of these features may be unavailable, depending on your model and configuration.

 <details><summary>User Presence Sensing</summary>

 Whether to enable functions that rely on using the IR camera to recognize the user's presence and if the user is looking at the screen.

+!!! info ""
-!> Before using this feature, ensure you create your Face ID with the IR camera.
+    Before using this feature, ensure you create your Face ID with the IR camera.

 - [More information at Lenovo Support](https://support.lenovo.com/uu/en/solutions/ht511536-smart-features)